-Julie Bath has spent the last thirty years working in many different aspects of the beverage and hospitality industry, from cooking professionally, managing million dollar catering operations to importing wine.
-She originally met Ken Tominaga at Hana Restaurant and immediately became a fan of his culinary expertise and his knowledge of sake.
-Julie’s experience in importing wine enabled the two to create Sake Tengoku, a portfolio of high quality, artisan sakes personally selected by Ken.
+Julie Bath has spent the last thirty years working in many different aspects of the beverage and hospitality industry, from cookinJulie Bath has spent the last thirty years working in many different aspects of the beverage and hospitality industry—including cooking professionally, managing a million-dollar catering operation, leading hospitality and marketing at wineries, and importing wine.
+She originally met Ken Tominaga at Hana Restaurant and Cindy Pawlcyn’s Go Fish, and immediately became a fan of his culinary expertise and appreciation of sake.
+Julie’s experience in importing wine enabled the two of them to create Sake Tengoku, a portfolio of high quality, artisanal sakes.

 Julie passed her Sake Professional Course in 2014 and WSET Level 3 Advanced Sake Course in 2015, and is actively involved in educational trainings for accounts and distributors throughout the US.
 Her love of sake grows each day, and she spends much of her time studying and reading to increase her knowledge of this niche in the beverage industry.

 Julie manages all aspects of the business—including sales, shipping and compliance, as well as developing the appropriate distribution partners in the US.
 Although the day-to-day operations keep her plate full—Julie manages to spend time in Japan, personally visiting the partner-breweries throughout the country, and gaining a deeper understanding of the long histories, traditions, stories and styles of the wonderful producers in the portfolio.
 As recently as March of 2019, Julie spent full days with each of her six family-owned breweries located in the prefectures of Fukushima, Tochigi, Gunma and Niigata.
 She was able to experience first-hand the process of brewing, and see the labor and celebration of the season.